 Challenge and Opportunity

-Unprecedented urbanization is transforming the planet and the way we live.
-For the first time in history, more people live in cities than in rural areas.
-Some 90 percent of this urban expansion is taking place in developing countries, with another 2.5 billion people expected to move into urban areas in the next 25 years.
-Much of this urban expansion occurs near natural hazards, along rivers and coastlines, and through informal and unplanned settlements.
+If done right, the cities of tomorrow can be places where people enjoy healthy, active, productive lives; reducing climate impacts and ensuring resilience; and acting as engines of economic growth, generating opportunity and wealth for the whole country.
+But today, too much urban expansion occurs near natural hazards, along rivers and coastlines, and through informal and unplanned settlements.
 Lack of adequate infrastructure, land use planning and building codes exacerbate the risks to which urban dwellers are exposed.
-This greater concentration of people and assets means that the impact of natural disasters and a changing climate can be devastating, in lives lost and livelihoods destroyed.
+And a greater concentration of people and assets means that the impact of natural disasters and a changing climate can be devastating in lives lost and livelihoods destroyed.
 The poorest people are always the most vulnerable.

 The World Bank Group is working to overcome these challenges.
 For example, in the city of Can Tho in Vietnam, a package of investments across six development sectors is helping increase the city’s physical, financial and social resilience to extreme climate events.
-And, as part of its financial and advisory services to cities in more than 60 countries, the IFC recently committed a $50 million loan to support the development of a low-emission, climate-resilient urban transportation system under the City of Buenos Aires, Argentina Urban Transformation Project.
+And, as part of its financial and advisory services to cities in more than 60 countries, the International Finance Corporation (IFC) committed a $50 million loan to support the development of a low-emission, climate-resilient urban transportation system under the City of Buenos Aires, Argentina Urban Transformation Project.
 The project supports new efficient bus lines and new infrastructure for bicycle transportation.

 Key Facts & Figures:

-- With its innovative tools and powerful financing products and services, the WBG is helping the urban poor and boosting resilience at the household, community, city and regional levels.
+- With its innovative tools and powerful financing products and services, the WBG is helping the urban poor and boosting resilience at the household, community, city, and regional levels.